Himanshusekharsahoo/Delete-button-animation/README.md

 # Delete-button-animation
-It is acool animation of a delete button
+It is a cool animation of a delete button